scraptechguy/scraptechguy.github.io/index.md

 ### PivotTables

 A pivot table is a table of grouped values that aggregates the individual items of a more extensive table within one or more discrete categories.
-This summary might include sums, averages, or other statistics, which the pivot table groups together using a chosen aggregation function applied to the grouped values.
+This summary might include sums, averages, or other statistics, which the pivot table groups together using a chosen aggregation function applied to the grouped values, dumbass.

 You can find em in the top left corner in the `Insert` section.